Official Financial Aid Notice

 Financial aid eligibility is determined by using the FAFSA.
-We begin mailing Official Financial Aid Notices to newly matriculating students soon after we are able to load the FAFSA data from the Department of Education.
+We begin emailing Official Financial Aid Notices to newly matriculating students soon after our deposit deadline in late spring.
 Loan eligibility cannot be determined until this electronic transmission has been received by the Office of Financial Aid.
-Second and third-year students will receive award notices in late spring, provided that their FAFSA has been completed and our office has received the need analysis information.
+Second and third-year students will receive award notices in early summer, provided that their FAFSA has been completed and our office has received the need analysis information.
 Students who are late in completing their FAFSA may not have their financial aid funding available at the beginning of the semester.

 Students are required to report other sources of aid (such as outside grants or scholarships) to the Office of Financial Aid so that their financial aid package can be adjusted.
 In most cases, this adjustment first reduces the amount of loans that a student is allowed to borrow then reduces scholarship funding, if necessary.
 Note to Yellow Ribbon Scholarship Recipients: Yellow Ribbon funding replaces any previously awarded Law School scholarship on a dollar for dollar basis.